ZJULearning/ReDR/README.md

 ## Running the Script

-1. Download the dataset.
+### 1. Download the dataset.

 The dataset we used for training and testing our model is the Conversational Question Answering (CoQA) dataset [here](https://stanfordnlp.github.io/coqa/).

 We download our data to a `data/` folder.

-2. Preprocess the data.
+### 2. Preprocess the data.

 ```bash
 python cqg_preprocess.py
 ```
-Split the data into conversation histories, rationales, targets and answers.
-The data consists of parallel source (src) and target (tgt) data containing one sentence per line with tokens separated by a space.
+This is to split the data into conversation histories, rationales, targets and answers.
+The processed data consists of parallel source (src) and target (tgt) data containing one sentence per line with tokens separated by a space.

 ```bash
 python preprocess.py -train_src data/coqa-cqg-src.train.txt -train_history data/coqa-cqg-history.train.txt -train_ans data/coqa-cqg-ans.train.txt -train_tgt data/coqa-cqg-tgt.train.txt -valid_src data/coqa-cqg-src.dev.txt -valid_history data/coqa-cqg-history.dev.txt -valid_ans data/coqa-cqg-ans.dev.txt -valid_tgt data/coqa-cqg-tgt.dev.txt -save_data data/coqa-cqg --share_vocab --dynamic_dict
 ```

+This is to transform the data to indices, which means the system doesn't need to touch the words themselves.
 After running the preprocessing, the following files are generated:

 * `coqa-cqg.train.0.pt`: serialized PyTorch file containing training data
 * `coqa-cqg.valid.0.pt`: serialized PyTorch file containing validation data
 * `coqa-cqg.vocab.pt`: serialized PyTorch file containing vocabulary data

-2. Train and test model for ReDR.
+### 3. Train and test the model of ReDR.
 ```
 python train.py -data data/coqa-cqg -save_model out_model/
 ```